Cancún Fishing Charters

 Fishing in Cancún

 Cancun may be the most popular vacation spot in the whole of the Caribbean, but when it comes to fishing, it might just be Mexico’s best-kept secret.
 Located on the northeast coast of Mexico’s Yucatan Peninsula, it is right on the migratory route of some of the world’s hottest pelagic fish.
 And with access to a band of resorts stretching southwards down the Riviera Maya, Cancun fishing charters are poised and ready to accommodate travelers from the world over.

 Cancun is growing a name for itself as one of the best places in the world to catch a Billfish Grand Slam and an Inshore Grand Slam in the same day.
 The city boasts outstanding spring and summer Billfish seasons, although consistent schools of Mahis, Wahoo and Tuna make up its marine smorgasbord all year round.
 If you thought Cancun was busy on the ground, just wait till you first leave the marina!

-Inshore, Isla Mujeres and Isla Bianca boast some of the best fishing in the world for Bonefish, Tarpon, Permit, and Snook.
+Inshore, Isla Mujeres and Isla Blanca boast some of the best fishing in the world for Bonefish, Tarpon, Permit, and Snook.
 While Isla Blanca is slightly further away, it is worth the 25 mile drive.
 The Isla Blanca Lagoon is a 12 mile stretch of grass, mud, and sand flats that create the perfect conditions for light tackle and fly fishing.
 Closer to home, the Nichupté Lagoon is a hotspot for big Permit and some of the best Cancun flats fishing.

 While the inshore fishing is undeniably incredible, the most popular Cancun fishing tours tend to focus on the pelagic bite offshore.
 Many charters will start trolling shortly after leaving the marina, before heading to the best spots for Marlin, Sailfish, Wahoo, and Dorado, depending on what is in season.
 Bottom fishing can also be very productive and is often the fishing technique of choice in the winter.